Talk to our lighting experts +358 20 125 5800

 For anyone purchasing LED street lights, the goal is to find an energy-saving, sustainable solution that creates safety and appeal.
 But how to find the right solution among all of those alternatives?
-We decided to ask someone who knows what he’s talking about.

 While every project is different, there are certain things in common.
 Here are 4 questions you should be asking yourself if you’re searching for that perfect street light.

 How do I determine the right light level of the street?